kysucix/gipuma/README.md

  ```bash
  ./scripts/dinoSparseRing.sh
  ```
- It's only missing the background removal, otherwise the result should match the one sent to middlury benchmark ( and after Poisson reconstruction)
+ It's only missing the background removal (black pixel < 15 get rejected in the fusion), otherwise the result should match the one sent to middlebury benchmark (excl.
+Poisson reconstruction)

 ### DTU dataset